CloudCosmos/newsfetch.tech/docs/features/common-crawl-news-extraction.md

 PROCESSED_CONTENT_DIR = "processed-content"
 ```
 The script runs through each extracted article in `warc-extract` directory, and processes it with NewsPlease.
 The processed output is stored in
-a similar directory structure as the `warc-extract` directory, but in a sub-directory created with the name supplied in the
+a similar directory structure as the `warc-extract` directory, but in a subdirectory created with the name supplied in the
 environment variable `PROCESSED_CONTENT_DIR`.

 A sample processed article, in the file `processed-content/9c496b40-4344-4714-b50d-02a38b4f8028.json`, is shown below.